openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_map_type.md

 * Concept mappings are generally used to map between a local concept and an external concept, most often a reference (standard) terminology but sometimes concepts from other systems with which you need to Inter operate (i.e., transform data moving between systems).
 * Mappings are useful when you need to receive or send information to external systems, letting you define how your system's concepts relate to external concepts such as standardized medical vocabularies (e.g., ICD, LOINC, SNOMED).

 * For example, add a mapping to a concept in the MCL dictionary.
-You can save the concept now and create some answers.

-* Repeat the steps and create the concepts PLANNING PREGNANCY and CURRENTLY PREGNANT of Class Finding and Datatype Boolean.
+You can save the concept now and create some answers. for instance, create the concepts PLANNING PREGNANCY and CURRENTLY PREGNANT of Class Finding and Datatype Boolean.
 The last possible answer will be the OTHER of Class Misc and Datatype N/A. After creating three new concepts, you can edit ANTENATAL VISIT REASON and add them as answers.

 ## Available operations.